WhatsApp OTP: Introducing Meta’s Special Feature

 While SMS has traditionally been the standard medium for sending OTPs, WhatsApp offers numerous advantages over SMS.
 These include full encryption for enhanced security, higher rates of delivery, and a better user experience.

 On the other hand, SMS is more likely to be associated with spam.
-It also requires a stable signal for the OTP text to reach the user.
-Moreover, WhatsApp's two-way communication feature allows users to quickly and easily address any issues they may encounter, which is not possible with traditional SMS OTP.
+It also requires a stable signal for the text to reach the user.
+Moreover, the app's two-way communication feature allows users to quickly and easily address any issues they may encounter, which is not possible with traditional SMS OTP.

 How to Start Sending OTP with WhatsApp API

-To begin sending WhatsApp OTP codes, you will need a WhatsApp Business account and access to the WhatsApp API.
+To begin sending one-time codes, you will need a WhatsApp Business account and access to the API.
 The entire process is fairly straightforward.
 Here’s a quick rundown of how to get started with setting up and sending them:

 Fill in your business details in the form provided by your business messaging service.
-Once you enter all the required information, simply wait for WhatsApp to verify your business
+Once you enter all the required information, simply wait for the app to verify your business

 2. Set up Facebook Business Manager